RLAlab/rlalab.github.io/content/authors/Florian Hänsel/_index.md

 ---
 # Display name
-title: Florian Hänsel
+title: Florian

 # Full Name (for SEO)
-first_name: Florian
+first_name:
-last_name: Hänsel
+last_name:

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Visiting Researcher
+role:
-start_date:
-end_date:

 # Organizations/Affiliations
-organizations: University of Düsseldorf
+organizations:
   - name:
     url: